chocodelate/game-programming-patterns-fr/book/architecture-performance-and-games.markdown

 game, it's intimidating to hear, "There is no right answer, just different flavors of wrong."[oe]

 Il n'y a pas de réponses simples ici, seulement des compromis.
-A partir des emails que je reçois, ceci décourage beaucoup de gens.
+Au vu des emails que je reçois, cela décourage beaucoup de gens.
 Spécialement pour des novices qui veulent juste faire un jeu, il est intimidant d'entendre, "Il n'y a aucune bonne réponse, juste différents genre mauvais goûts."

 [ob]But, to me, this is exciting!
 Look at any field that people dedicate careers to mastering, and in the center you will always find a set of intertwined